81 Important agile terminologies you need to know

 The team meets regularly to discuss the most important events since the previous meeting and identify areas for development.

-49. Rule of Simplicity
+49. Rule of simplicity

 Rules of Simplicity is a set of criteria, in priority order, proposed by Kent Beck to judge whether some source code is “simple enough.”